(Specific to our 124 Spiders)

 ♦ 3rd digit = (sometimes used for) Category Type: 1 for passenger car ✅

 ♦ 1st digit = Country of Manufacture: Z for Italy (even though it really is initially manufactured in Japan) ✅

-♦ 2nd & 3rd digits = Manufacturer: FA Mazda Corporation (for Fiat) ✅
+♦ 2nd & 3rd digits = Manufacturer: FA for Fiat ✅

 xxxxxxxxxxx(Category Type not represented)

 - Next 5 digits (4 through 8) = “Vehicle Description Section” (“VDS”), as configured by Mazda & Fiat:

 ♦ 4th & 5th digits* = Platform Brand: